audidatacamp370/p1_ds-blog/README.md

 ## Results
 - working remotely is mainly spread in contries like Indonesia, Pakistan and Iran, while it is not very common in contries from western europe
 - the smaller the companies the higher is the rate of Employees who mainly work remotely
-- Employees who work remotely most of their time are more satisfied and ahve a much higher salary than office workers.
+- Employees who work remotely most of their time are more satisfied and have a much higher salary than office workers

 <a id='license'></a>
 ## Licensing, Authors and Acknowledgements

+Licensing and descriptions for Stackoverflow Annual Developer Survey data can be found at (https://insights.stackoverflow.com/survey)